Jacques Vergès: Israel and the Palestinians

 In 1965, Vergès arrived in Israel, seeking to represent Mahmud Hijazi (מחמוד חיג'אזי), a Palestinian member of the Fatah movement who had at the time been sentenced to death by an Israeli military court on charges of terrorism, for crossing into Israel and setting a small demolition charge near the National Water Conduit in the Galilee.
 Israel's Justice Minister Dov Yosef forbade Hijazi's being represented by a foreign lawyer.
 Vergès was detained at the airport and deported.
 Nevertheless, though Vergès did not succeed in getting to represent Hijazi in court, his initiative generated considerable publicity and controversy which were influential in Hijazi's death sentence being eventually commuted by an appeals court.
-(Hijazi was later released in a 1971 prisoner exchange).
+(Hijazi was later released in a 1971 prisoner exchange.)

 Missing years

-From February 24,1970 to 1978, Vergès disappeared from public view without explanation.
+From 24 February 1970 to 1978, Vergès disappeared from public view without explanation.
 He refused to comment about those years, remarking in an interview with Der Spiegel that "It's highly amusing that no one, in our modern police state, can figure out where I was for almost ten years."
 Vergès was last seen at an anti-colonial rally in Paris.
 He left his wife, Djamila, and cut off all his ties with his friends and family.
 Many people wondered if he had been killed, kidnapped, become a spy, or had gone into hiding.
 His whereabouts during these years have remained a mystery.
-Many of his close associates of the time assume that he was in Cambodia with the Khmer Rouge, a rumour Pol Pot (Brother #1), Nuon Chea (Brother #2) and Ieng Sary (Brother #3) Vergès was paid to defend Barbie by Swiss Nazi financier François Genoud, who Vergès had met during the Algerian War due to their mutual support for the FLN.
+Many of his close associates of the time assume that he was in Cambodia with the Khmer Rouge, a rumour Pol Pot (Brother #1), Nuon Chea (Brother #2) and Ieng Sary (Brother #3) have denied.
+There are claims that Vergès was spotted in Paris by Mohamed Boudia, a contact from Algerian War and an old Communist associate, Jiří Pelikán.
+He is also alleged to have been in Switzerland at the house of François Genoud according to Ahmed Huber.
+He was also thought to be in several Arab countries in the company of Ali Hassan Salameh and Palestinian militant groups according to the Lebanese attorney Karim Pakradouni, and exiled Algerian politician Bachir Boumaza.

+High-profile defendants

+After Vergès's return to public life he resumed his legal practice, taking on a variety of legal cases ranging from; Muslim children who wanted to wear headscarves in school, transfusion-transmitted HIV/AIDS patients contaminated by unscreened blood, prostitutes suing their pimps for back pay to defending high profile war criminals and dictators.

+The first file that Jacques Vergès handled as a lawyer concerns Sonacotra.
+He engages in a "defence of rupture" (also called "strategy of rupture"), rather than what he calls the "defense of connivance", which was classically pleaded: the accused becomes the accuser, considers that the judge does not have jurisdiction or that the court does not have the legitimacy, and takes the opinion to witness.